MAKING YOUR DECISION

 Failed Abortion

-Studies have shown a link between surgical abortion and an increased risk of premature birth and low birth weight in future pregnancies[6][7][8][9][10].
+Research has shown connections between surgical abortion and increased risks of premature birth and low birth weight in later pregnancies.

-1 out of 100 women who use the abortion pill up to 10 weeks LMP need a surgical procedure to stop the bleeding[11]
+About 1 in 100 women using the abortion pill need additional surgical treatment to stop excessive bleeding.

 Organ Damage